Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Introduction

-where the positive smooth function $\Omega^2=\Omega^2(x)$ is the conformal factor.
-The above CT does not affect either the spacetime coordinates or the spacetime points, i. e., this is not a spacetime diffeomorphism.
-Therefore, CT acts only on fields.
+where the positive smooth function $\Omega=\Omega(x)$ is the conformal factor, simultaneously with suitable transformations of the other fields.
+In fact, CT acts only on fields, so it does not affect either the spacetime coordinates or the spacetime points; that is, this is not a spacetime diffeomorphism.